Dave-team/Knowledge-base/Self awareness.md

 - Spend time reflecting what my ideal life looks like.
 How do I spend my weekdays, my weekends, who do I engage with and to which extend?
 Who knows me, how do I act around others.
 How do I think?
 What do I do when not at work or in a social setting?
 What do I value?
 - I’ve spent my early twenties searching for what I want to do and who I want to be.
 Life will continue to be a search but rather than forcefully searching, let's pause now and enjoy the present moments.
 And it’s about becoming better at where I am rather than contiueing to strive for somewhere I want to be.
 Focus on me as a person rather than an external goal that is beyond my own person.
 And the relationship has put me into this perspective - I was not able to love fully, I was always thinking, I was never happy to just relax as my monkey mind was always on
 - I want to get to know myself and either be happy with who I am or change the things I am not happy about by getting after it.
+- A simple life is a good life but it’s hard to achieve with all sensory overload and availability of content
+- Bring back some of the childlike imagination and curiosity
+- Many people lead life on automatic pilot, rarely stopping to ask themselves what supports and sustains them.
+Make a list of all the things you do in a typical day and then highlight those that support and sustain you and those that deplete and exhaust you.
+Are there any changes you need to make?
+Because our minds tend to focus on threats and problems, we often ignore all the good things in our lives.
+It can be helpful to pause regularly to think about three things that you enjoyed, that went well, or that you are simply grateful for.
+Writing them down can be a good reminder that it’s “not all bad” when you start to feel stressed.
+It can also highlight what is important to you and what you enjoy.

 ## Findings
 ### Action on life rather than procrastinate by consuming content